ptgott/comment-navigator/ROADMAP.md

   - Create the GitHub repo (maybe create it as a private repo initially)
   - Push the code and create the first release.
 You can set up an Action to trigger on release.
 Creating a release is done through the GitHub UI (https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository), using either an existing git tag or a tag you create.

-- Make sure the README is up to snuff

-- Fix this bug: If you open the comment history panel with the Comment Navigator script running, an error occurs and the Google Document doesn't load

 - Release v1

 ## Features for after the MVP

+- Fix this bug: If you open the comment history panel with the Comment Navigator script running, an error occurs and the Google Document doesn't load

 - Clean up the test fixture interface.
 We should export as little as possible from `src/lib/test-utils/mock-html.ts`.
 This will make it easier to standardize fixtures across unit tests as well as between unit tests and e2e tests.